AhmadovS/csc488/A4/TEMPLATE.md

 ## if statements

 Each if statement will be composed of 1) a conditional statement, 2) a "then clause" and 3) an "else clause" (in the case that the if statement is actually an if-else statement).
 In memory, the machine code for the conditional statement will be followed by the code for the "then clause", which will in turn be followed the machine code for the "else clause" (in the case of an if-else statement).
 It is important to note that the address of each and every instruction in the program is known at compile time.
 During code generation every node in the AST tree will need to be traversed.
-Although the length of the "then clause" is unknown when the node for the enclosing if statement is first encountered, the generator will nevertheless proceed to examine the then clause's node in a depth first manner before coming back up to its parent node (i.e the if statment's node), at which point the length of the "then clause" will be known.
+Although the length of the "then clause" is unknown when the node for the enclosing if statement is first encountered, the generator will nevertheless proceed to examine the then clause's node in a depth first manner before coming back up to its parent node (i.e the if statement's node), at which point the length of the "then clause" will be known.
 Therefore the length of the then clause will be known at compile time.
 If firstAddress is the address of the first instruction belonging to the "then clause" (which is also known at compile time), then we can calculate the address of the first instruction that follows the "then clause" to be firstAddress + length of "then clause"

 Example (Assume that variable b has already been declared as an Integer):